Wales will be able to register here soon

-(NHS internet connection and firewall required)
+(NHS internet connection and firewall will be required)

 The National Cancer Diagnosis Audit (NCDA) uses primary and secondary care data relating to patients diagnosed with cancer and will start this year by looking at cases diagnosed in 2014.
 This will help us understand patterns of cancer diagnosis for all cancer types, across the UK prior to the 2015 NICE guidelines for suspected cancer referral, so that in time, we can assess the impact of the new referral guidelines.